Weather: Wild weather on way to New Zealand from Australia

 The system was being generated by a broad, complex trough, with an active front ahead of it, MetService meteorologist Andy Best said.

-The front was already bringing showers to Auckland tonight, where the dams which supply the city's water were less than half full earlier this week, and where water-saving measures are already taking place.
+The front was already bringing showers to Auckland overnight on Saturday, where the dams which supply the city's water were less than half full earlier this week, and where water-saving measures are already taking place.

 "That front is slowing down, by midday tomorrow the front is still a bit to the west of Taranaki."